VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 Well, it's pretty much still the only one you can sequence notes in your DAW, that all instruments interface with each other and a computer, and often the only way you can control digital instruments and effects from hardware.

-So, let's poke into some of the common MIDI message types, starting with the most obvious: Notes.
+So, let's dive into the details and see how MIDI actually works

 ## Types of Midi Messages